s0ftik3/reverso-api/README.md

         console.log(error);
     });
 ```
-This method allows you to find mistakes in your text.
+This method provides you your mistakes that you might make in the text.
 In this case, the text is `Helo`, its language is `English`.
 The response will be corrected version of the text, therefore `Hello`.

 _The method returns an array of objects._